luisosmx/ETLoff_to_SQS_Queue/README.md

 ### 4. Creating a Python Project in Visual Studio Code

 Open Visual Studio Code and create a new Python project.
-Make sure you configure the Python interpreter to use your virtual environment in WSL 2.
+Open another terminal and make sure to configure the Python interpreter to use your virtual environment in WSL 2

 ### 5. Creation of a Virtual Environment